MicrosoftLearning/mslearn-aml-design/Instructions/Labs/training/explore/explore.md

 Currently, we're working on several solutions which will support health care practitioners like doctors and nurses in their day-to-day job.
 By helping them be more data-driven, we're hoping to help them faster diagnose diseases and minimize risk.

-As a data scientist, we expect you to help us create machine learning models which will support the solutions we're developing.
+We hired you to be our lead data scientist.
+We want you to help us create machine learning models which will support the solutions we're developing.

 ### Select a question to view the answer

 <details>
-<summary><font size="+1">Could you tell me more about the team I'll work with?</font></summary>
+<summary><font size="+1">What can you tell me about the current data science team?</font></summary>

-We only just decided to work with machine learning models, so the current data science team is quite small.
+It's a small team, we only have two other data scientists you'll be leading.
 We therefore advise you to allocate your time wisely.

-It would be really helpful if you could work more closely together with the other two data scientists.
-You should be able to build on each other's work and easily share your code.
-Preferably, we would want to have a library of code snippets you could reuse for new projects to speed up the development process.
+Ideally, we want our data scientists to collaborate and work on each others' work.
+How great would it be if we would have some kind of library of code snippets you could reuse for new projects to speed up the development process?
 </details>

 <details>
 <summary><font size="+1">What tools do you currently use for machine learning projects?</font></summary>

-We just started our data science team.
+The data science team is brand new so we haven't created any guidelines on what the data scientists should use yet.
+That's where we need you!

 So far, the data scientists seem to be working on their own devices.
-We haven't explored other options yet for them to work in the Azure cloud.

-Ideally, we do want them to work with a cloud service so that we can use more scalable and cost-efficient compute.
-Since we work a lot with medical and privacy-sensitive data, we also want to avoid people having a copy of the data on their own device.
+Which is fine for now, but not scalable.
+We want them to work in Azure so that we can use more scalable and cost-efficient compute.
 </details>

 <details>
-<summary><font size="+1">Which programming language do these data scientists use?</font></summary>
+<summary><font size="+1">Which programming language do the data scientists use?</font></summary>

 The data scientists only work in Python.
 They work in Jupyter notebooks.
 </details>